IC-Custom: Diverse Image Customization via In-Context Learning: Introduction

 \definecolor{darkgreen}{rgb}{0.0, 0.8, 0.0} \definecolor{darkred}{rgb}{0.8, 0.0, 0.0}

-To this end, we propose \OurMethod, a unified framework that seamlessly integrates position-aware and position-free image customization, enabling flexible personalization across diverse scenarios.
-Specifically, we concatenate the reference image as context with the target image (either a partially masked image or a fully masked empty canvas) to form a diptych, which is then input to the model along with mask indicators.
-Leveraging DiT's multi-modal attention mechanism, our approach enables the model to transfer identity information from the reference image to the target image during the denoising process (see Fig.~\ref{fig:teaser}).
+Despite these advances, existing methods still face significant challenges in maintaining consistent identity across diverse user requirements and customization scenarios (see Tab.~\ref{tab:compare_other_methods}): \textbf{(1)} They typically treat image customization as two separate tasks.
+In \emph{position-aware} customization, an reference identity is inserted into masked regions of a fill-in image.
+In \emph{position-free} customization, identity-consistent images are generated from text prompts. \textbf{(2)} They provide limited support for diverse mask types, often confusing user-drawn with precise masks, \eg, treating coarse hand-drawn regions as exact boundaries.
+These limitations hinder the development of unified frameworks capable of flexibly handling diverse customization requirements, forcing separate models for each scenario and limiting the development of robust, comprehensive identity representations.

-To provide comprehensive customization support across diverse scenarios, we introduce a novel In-context Multi-Modal Attention (ICMA) module that replaces the original Multi-Modal Attention in DiT architectures.
-This module incorporates two key innovations: \textbf{(1)} Three types of learnable task-oriented register tokens that specify the customization type: position-aware customization (with precise or user-drawn masks) and position-free customization, enabling the model to adaptively adjust its behavior according to distinct user requirements. \textbf{(2)} Three types of learnable positional embeddings that indicate the spatial relationships: condition embeddings (CE) for reference conditions, target embeddings (TE) for the target canvas and index embeddings (IE) to distinguish multiple references.
-These embeddings help the model clearly differentiate canvas boundaries and eliminate ambiguities in the polyptych format.
+To this end, we propose \OurMethod{}, a unified framework that seamlessly integrates position-aware and position-free image customization, enabling flexible and identity-consistent customization across diverse scenarios (see Fig.~\ref{fig:teaser}).
+Specifically, we first employ a diptych format by concatenating the reference identity image with the fill-in image (either partially or fully masked), yielding a unified representation that allows the model to handle diverse customization settings within a single framework.
+Building on DiT's multi-modal attention, we further introduce a novel In-Context Multi-Modal Attention (ICMA) module that more effectively transfers identity information from the reference image to the fill-in image and enables comprehensive customization across diverse scenarios.
+The ICMA module features two key innovations: \textbf{(1)} Three types of learnable, task-oriented register tokens to specify the customization type—position-aware customization (with precise or user-drawn masks) and position-free customization—allowing the model to adapt its behavior based on user requirements. \textbf{(2)} Two types of learnable positional embeddings to represent spatial relationships: Reference Embeddings (RE) for the reference identity image and Fill Embeddings (FE) for the fill-in image, helping the model clearly differentiate input boundaries in the diptych format.